 Keto diet?
-Preparing for your Keto Cleanse?
 Just trying to be a little more conscious of your carbs?

 Dark leafy greens not only highly alkalizing (and therefore ideal for promoting a healthy internal pH), they are the most nutrient-dense type of vegetable.
 They also fall on the lower end of the spectrum when it comes to carbohydrates- perfect for keto!

 Leafy Greens & Keto

 Each leafy green vegetable has its own unique nutrient profile, so the greater the diversity of greens you get into your diet, the better!

 Although I call this a kale salad (because kale is life), this recipe uses equal parts spinach.
 You can also use other low-carb leafy greens like collard greens and/or swiss chard.
 Experiment and tweak this recipe however you prefer.
 I’m just weirdly obsessed with kale, so naturally, I made it the star of this recipe.